Next: Feature conditional, Previous: Definitions, Up: Core syntax [Contents][Index]

 form is mainly for the tricks that can’t be achieved with

-.
+require.
 For example, you have a third-party R5RS code

 and you want to wrap it with Gauche module system.
-Using include
+Using include,

 you place the following small source file along the third-party code,

-and you can load the code with (use third-party-module)
+and you can load the code with (use third-party-module) without

 changing the original code at all.